JJ Project: Career

 On July 7, they opened Wonder Girls' Wonder World Tour in Seoul, which was held in front of 5,000 fans at Jamsil Indoor Gymnasium.
 They were the opening act for the September 8 stop in Singapore, too, where they performed "Bounce" and "Hooked", and later joined Hyerim for her solo stage.
 In August 2012, JJ Project took part in JYP Nation concert, which was held at the Olympic Park Gymnasium of Seoul on August 4, and at Yoyogi National Gymnasium of Tokyo on August 18 and 19.
 The shows attracted an audience of 10,000 and 36,000 people, respectively.
-On November 25, they performed at "M-LIVE MO.A in Vietnam" global concert held in Ho Chi Minh to celebrate the 20th anniversary of the establishment of diplomatic relations between South Korea and Vietnam.
+On November 25, they performed at "M-LIVE MO.A in Vietnam", a global concert held in Ho Chi Minh to celebrate the 20th anniversary of the establishment of diplomatic relations between South Korea and Vietnam.

 JJ Project earned 1.25 billion won over the year from their activities in the music field, and endorsement deals with LG's teen cosmetic line nana's B, clothing brand TBJ, and Reebok.

 In April 2013, the duo appeared once again as actors for the MBC's drama When a Man Falls in Love.
 While they were preparing for their second album, they were reintegrated into JYPE's new boy band project group, and on January 16, 2014, they debuted as members of Got7.

 On July 31, 2017, they released Verse 2, an EP of self-composed, self-written songs about the anxieties of youth.
 At the same time, they held a photo exhibition.
 Verse 2 charted at number two on the Gaon Album Chart and the Billboard World Albums chart, and debuted at #29 on the Oricon Albums Chart in Japan.
 Between August and September, they performed at KCON LA and Inkigayos Super Concert in Daejeon.
 At the end of the year, Verse 2 was chosen as the fifth best K-pop album of 2017 by Billboard and was nominated in the album division at the Golden Disc Awards; JJ Project also got a nomination for the popularity award.
 In 2019, Verse 2 was included in the list of Billboards 25 greatest K-pop album of the 2010s.

 On January 19, 2021, following the expiration of their contract, they left JYP Entertainment.
+The duo performed their title songs "Bounce" and "Tomorrow, Today" on May 2–3, 2025 during Got7's Nestfest concert in Rajamangala Stadium.